Camping requires some forethought and planning for the unforeseen.

 It is easy to get sun burnt because we often do not even realize how hot the sun is; this is particularly true when you are on a high altitude or if temperatures are low otherwise.

-In addition it is important to carry some basic implements like tweezers (to pull out a thorn not pluck your eyebrows) some scissors, a sewing kit etc. Kit yourself out with this basic first aid kit and you are good to go camping!
+In addition it is important to carry some basic implements like tweezers (to pull out a thorn not pluck your eyebrows) some scissors, a sewing kit etc. Kit yourself out with this basic and perfect first aid kit and you are good to go camping!